MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/Out-File.md

 ### -Width

 Specifies the number of characters in each line of output.
 Any additional characters are truncated, not wrapped.
-If you omit this parameter, the width is determined by the characteristics of the host.
-The default for the Windows PowerShell console is 80 characters.
+If this parameter is not used, the width is determined by the characteristics of the host.
+The default for the PowerShell console is 80 characters.

 ```yaml
 Type: Int